Eschatology: Maitreya

 The Buddha described his teachings disappearing five thousand years from when he preached them, corresponding approximately to the year 4300 since he was born in 623 BCE.
 At this time, knowledge of dharma will be lost as well.
 The last of his relics will be gathered in Bodh Gaya and cremated.
 There will be a new era in which the next Buddha Maitreya will appear, but it will be preceded by the degeneration of human society.
 This will be a period of greed, lust, poverty, ill will, violence, murder, impiety, physical weakness, sexual depravity and societal collapse, and even the Buddha himself will be forgotten.

 This will be followed by the coming of Maitreya when the teachings of dharma are forgotten.
 Maitreya was the first Bodhisattva around whom a cult developed, in approximately the third century CE.

-The earliest known mention of Maitreya occurs in the Cakavatti, or Sihanada Sutta in Digha Nikaya 26 of the Pali Canon.
+The earliest known mention of Maitreya occurs in the Cakkavatti, or Sihanada Sutta in Digha Nikaya 26 of the Pali Canon.
 In it, Gautama Buddha predicted his teachings of dharma would be forgotten after 5,000 years.

 The text then foretells the birth of Maitreya Buddha in the city of Ketumatī in present-day Benares, whose king will be the Cakkavattī Sankha.
 Sankha will live in the former palace of King Mahāpanadā, and will become a renunciate who follows Maitreya.

 In Mahayana Buddhism, Maitreya will attain bodhi in seven days, the minimum period, by virtue of his many lifetimes of preparation.
 Once Buddha, he will rule over the Ketumati Pure Land, an earthly paradise sometimes associated with the Indian city of Varanasi or Benares in present-day Uttar Pradesh.
 In Mahayana Buddhism, the Buddha presides over a land of purity.
 For example, Amitabha presides over Sukhavati, more popularly known as the "Western Paradise".